kdmarchuk/PyMARIS_Converter/README.md

 # PyMARIS_Converter
 Converts Magellan files into Imaris readble files

-Ver early stages.
-Doesn't really work.
+Load up a Magellan dataset.
+Use the GUI to crop in space, time, or channels.
+Autogenerate or manually choose a file name.
+Queue up a list of files to be created and hit run.

+Files are sequentially run on a thread behind the GUI.